wacncontent/CustomizeTool/addCommentOutput/articles/storage/vs-storage-aspnet-getting-started-blobs.md

         blockBlob.DownloadToStream(fileStream);
     }

-You can also use the <!-- deleted by customization **DownloadToStream** --><!-- keep by customization: begin --> `DownloadToStream` <!-- keep by customization: end --> method to download the contents of a blob as a text string.
+You can also use the **DownloadToStream** method to download the contents of a blob as a text string.

     // Get a CloudBlobContainer named 'container' as described in "Access blob containers in code"